SinaHeydari76/SinaHeydari76.github.io/index.md

 An information-aware recommender system for rating prediction, designed to capture the relative importance of user and item features for recommendations.

 [Paper](https://ieeexplore.ieee.org/document/11006185) · [Code](https://github.com/ComputationIASBS/CDAE)

+## Teaching Experience

+### Teaching Assistant

+*March 2024 – June 2024*
+**Department of Computer Science and Information Technology, IASBS**
+**Course:** Large Language Models
+**Instructor:** Dr. Majid Ramezani

+* Designed and supervised assignments on autoregressive versus autoencoding models, GPU architectures for LLM training, and the mathematical formulation of attention mechanisms.
+* Designed and supervised projects on training an encoder-only model, building a chatbot with a free API, evaluating generation metrics including BLEU, ROUGE, and CIDEr, and zero-shot classification using CLIP.
+* Helped students debug code for course projects.
+* Held office hours and review sessions and graded assignments and examinations.
+* Curated relevant research papers and assisted students in preparing presentations.

+### Teaching Assistant

+*September 2024 – December 2024*
+**Department of Computer Science and Information Technology, IASBS**
+**Course:** Text Mining and Web Mining
+**Instructor:** Dr. Majid Ramezani

+* Designed and supervised assignments on building a simple search engine, investigating similarity measures in graph space, and Byte Pair Encoding.
+* Designed and supervised projects on building a DFA-based tokenizer, training classifiers including Decision Tree, Naive Bayes, SVM, KNN, and ensemble methods, and implementing clustering algorithms including K-Means and cluster representation on the 20 Newsgroups dataset.
+* Helped students debug code for course projects.
+* Held office hours and review sessions and graded assignments and examinations.
+* Curated relevant research papers and assisted students in preparing presentations.

 ## Academic Projects